digitaldrummerj/digitaldrummerj.me/content/posts/draft/2022/02/021422-hugo-get-started.md

 Do you want to create your blog using [Hugo](https://gohugo.io/) ?

 If yes, then this series of post on Hugo is what you are looking for.
-Even if you have never used or heard of Hugo you will be able to create your blog and deeply it.
+Even if you have never used or heard of Hugo you will be able to create your blog and deploy it.

 In this series of post on Hugo, we are going to build a full blog based on this website.
-By the end you will be able to add posts, have an archives by date/category/tag, have an rss feed, be able to add pafes such as contact, search and about plus we will cocer various piece of functionality built into Hugo features.
+By the end of the series, you will be able to add posts, have a page to view past post by date/category/tag, have an rss feed so people can subscribe tonyour blog, be able to add pages such as contact, search and about plus we will dig into  several useful Hugo features to take some of the work out of creating your blog and post.

-Hugo is a static site generator.
-A static site generator renders your content into HTML files that you then upload to your web server for serving to your users instead of your site being rendered dynamically on the fly by the web server when a page is requested.
+If you have not heard of Hugo before, Hugo is a static site generator.
+A static site generator renders your content into HTML files and you only have to deploy the HTML to your web server.
+No database is needed.
+No fancy hosting service.
+No Wordpress site.
+In fact, you can run your site using GitHub pages for free.

 ## Hugo Install

+The first thing we need to do is install Hugo.

 {{< alert class="warning" >}}
 If you are not running Linux or macOS, you can find the install instructions at [https://gohugo.io/getting-started/installing](https://gohugo.io/getting-started/installing)